testpress/testpress_docs/docs/server-api/Integration/single-sign-on.md

 ### HMAC Signature

-HMAC (Hash-based message authentication code) is used to avoid tampering during the request flow.
-We use a time-based HMAC algorithm to limit the lifetime of the HMAC.
+- HMAC (Hash-based Message Authentication Code) is used to ensure the security and integrity of requests during data transfer.

-To generate the HMAC signature, the following are need

-- payload - Generate from the above step
-- secret_key - Obtained from Testpress Team
+- To generate an HMAC signature for Testpress exam software, you'll need a payload (generated in a previous step) and a secret key obtained from the Testpress team.

 <Tabs>
 <TabItem value="py" label="Python">